|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 • Services of a professional Travel Director

-• Highlights of Former East Berlin Tour plus comprehensive sightseeing
+• Former East Berlin Tour plus comprehensive sightseeing

-• All hotel service charges and tips, baggage handling and local taxes
+• Hotel service charges, baggage handling and local taxes

-• Airport transfers on arrival and departure days (at specified times, conditions apply)
+• Airport transfers on arrival and departure days (conditions apply)

-Welcome to Hungary, unique in Europe for its language and culture.
+Welcome to Vienna, Austria’s great Imperial capital.
 Your journey begins with a welcome reception hosted by your tour director that includes dinner and wine.

-Accommodation: Corinthia Grand Royal Hotel - 2 nights
+Accommodation: Sofitel Budapest Chain Bridge - 2 nights

-Join a local expert for a drive up to Gellert Hill.
+In the morning, stroll through the alleys of the Buda with a local guide.
 Gaze out over the Danube dividing Buda from Pest - the two sides linked by the Chain and Elizabeth Bridges.
-Then ascend Buda’s Castle District to visit Matthias Church.
-Admire the immense facades of the Parliament building from the Fisherman’s Bastion.
-Over in Pest, drive down Andrassy Boulevard and visit Heroes’ Square.
-The afternoon is yours to relax or shop in bustling Váci utca.
+Engaging Experience: Then ascend Buda’s Castle District to visit Matthias Church.
+Admire the3 incredible interior decoration and take in the immense facades of the Parliament building from the Fisherman’s Bastion.

 Enjoy a drive into Slovakia and through the breathtaking Tatra Mountains, where peasants still live in traditional wooden houses.
 See the picturesque Oravsky Hrad Castle before crossing into Poland and continuing to historic Krakow.